Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Transom: A smaller window above a door or another window.
 A transom joint is also the horizontal joining area between two window units which are stacked one on top of the other.

-Transom double-hung: A double-hung window in which the upper sash is shorter that the lower sash.
+Transom Double-Hung: A double-hung window in which the upper sash is shorter that the lower sash.

-Triple glazing: A sash glazed with 3 lights of glass, enclosing 2 separate air spaces.
+Triple Glazing: A sash glazed with 3 lights of glass, enclosing 2 separate air spaces.

-True radius: A term which means that the arc is part of a circle.
+True Radius: A term which means that the arc is part of a circle.
 The height must be less than or equal to half the width of the unit.

-U-value: A measure of heat transmission through a wall or window.
+U-Value: A measure of heat transmission through a wall or window.
 The lower the U-value, the better the insulating value.

-Unison lock: A casement locking system which secures the window at two locking points by operation of one handle.
+Unison Lock: A casement locking system which secures the window at two locking points by operation of one handle.

 Vapor barrier: A watertight material used to prevent the passage of moisture into or through floors, walls, and ceilings.